karakun/openwebstart-page/technical-details.md

 ### How do I install and manage OpenWebStart?
 <span class="text-highlight">Open<span>WebStart</span></span> will come in two different versions:

-- An installer with auto-update functionality
+- An interactive installer with auto-update functionality
-- An executable bundle
+- An unattended installer for automated roll-outs

-If you use Web Start for several small customers or on your own, we recommend using the __installer__.
+If you use Web Start for several small customers or on your own, we recommend using the __interactive installer__.
 Our native installer will set up everything on your Windows, Mac, or Linux system so that <span class="text-highlight">Open<span>WebStart</span></span> is immediately ready to use.
 <span class="text-highlight">Open<span>WebStart</span></span> checks for updates automatically, and the Updater component keeps the tool current without the need for any user interaction.

-If you or your customers are companies with IT departments of their own, we recommend the __executable bundle__ to roll out <span class="text-highlight">Open<span>WebStart</span></span> on multiple client machines.
+If you or your customers are companies with IT departments of their own, we recommend an __unattended installation__ to roll out <span class="text-highlight">Open<span>WebStart</span></span> on multiple client machines.
-In this executable, the auto-update functionality is inactive; your IT department is free to plan and handle rollouts of new versions based on your internal workflows.
+In this scenario, the auto-update functionality is inactive; your IT department is free to plan and handle rollouts of new versions based on your internal workflows.

 ![rollout]({{ "/assets/images/webstart/rollout.png" | absolute_url }})